 What is sinusitis?

 Sinusitis is when the hollow spaces in the bones of your face become inflamed.
-Your body will normally overcome the cause of inflammation within two and a half weeks without the need for medical treatment.
+Your body will normally overcome the cause of inflammation in about 3 weeks without the need for medical treatment.

 If you are looking after yourself, the tips below may help relieve the symptoms: